textpattern/textpattern.github.io/tags/article.md

 <txp:article />
 ~~~

-The basic **article** tag can be used as either a *single* tag or *container* tag and used to output one or more articles depending on the attributes used.
+The powerful **article** tag can be used as either a *single* tag or *container* tag and used to output one or more articles depending on the context it is used and its attributes.
 Default attributes will be used when nothing specific is assigned.

 It may be used as a *container* tag, in which case it must be specified as an opening and closing pair of tags, like this: